yaobaiwei/MYFS/README.md

 # This is a README

-This is a joint work with CHEN Hongzhi.
+This is a joint work with Zhao Yunjian.

-In case of any problem, welcome to the my [repo](https://github.com/zzxx-husky/Lala_Land) on github and raise any issue.
+In case of any problem, welcome to the my [repo](https://github.com/yaobaiwei/Lala_Land) on github and raise any issue.

 There are sample IOZone reports generated using my own computer.
 The reports are also inside this zip file.
 One is a text file with named **report.txt** and the other one is an excel compatible binary file named **output.wks**.